SophieBosio/contra/README.md

 ## About

-The design and implementation of Contra were part of my MSc thesis at the University of Oslo, delivered 2024.
+The design and implementation of Contra were part of my MSc thesis at the University of Oslo, delivered May 15, 2024.
 I was supervised by Michael Kirkedal Thomsen and Joachim Tilsted Kristensen.
 I'm deeply grateful to them for their help and guidance.

+The thesis text is reproduced here as a PDF at `./thesis.pdf`.

 Contra is built based on the pioneering property-based testing tool, [QuickCheck](https://dl.acm.org/doi/abs/10.1145/1988042.1988046).